Echo

 Hear what your game is telling you with advanced debug logging!

-Echo is a lightweight but surprisingly powerful debug logger for GameMaker.
+Echo is a lightweight but surprisingly powerful debug logger for GameMaker, that also now comes with Echo Chamber, a fully featured debug UI builder!

 Your game is already telling you what is happening; Echo helps you actually hear it.